 • Films will be selected on the basis of overall quality, fit to annual themes, fit to festival audience, and representation of a broad set of filmmaking voices.

 • Films are screened outdoors to audiences of all ages, and therefore should be rated PG or G by the OFRB.
 In lieu of an official rating, all films must nonetheless feature content suitable for a general audience.
 Please do not submit films that are excessively mature or violent, as they will not be considered.

 • Films need not be recent.
 They may have already been screened theatrically.
 If screened previously at other festivals, please indicate that in your submission.

-• Once invited, filmmakers will be required to submit their film(s) as a high-resolution digital file and as a Bluray/DVD disc for the purpose of exhibition.
+• Once invited, filmmakers will be required to submit their film(s) as a high-resolution digital file for the purpose of exhibition.

 The filmmakers of all selected works will be financially compensated by the festival for the right to screen their film(s), and will be invited to speak to the audience before the screening.

-CPFF welcomes submissions from all filmmakers and is dedicated to showcasing stories deriving from all experiences.
-TOPS encourages submissions from women, recent graduates and members of minority groups, including but not limited to, filmmakers self-identifying as LGBTQ, Indigenous, visible minority, and persons with disabilities.
+TOPS welcomes submissions from all filmmakers and is dedicated to showcasing stories deriving from all experiences.
+TOPS encourages submissions from women, recent graduates and members of minority groups, including but not limited to, filmmakers self-identifying as LGBTQ, Indigenous, POC, and persons with disabilities.
 If you feel you have a barrier to entry, please be in touch so that we may do our best to accommodate you.